-Under the Penn Central ad hoc "balancing test," a court would presumably consider and weigh the three factors enumerated in the preceding paragraph.
-Not one of those factors goes to the principles of the matter, however.
-Whether a regulation takes something belonging to the owner has nothing to do with "investment-backed expectations," for example, but simply with whether the now-prohibited uses are otherwise legitimate.
-As Professor Richard Epstein, a leading authority on the law of property, has noted, no judge or scholar offers "any telling explanation of why this tantalizing notion of expectations is preferable to the words 'private property.'..."89 Similarly, the "economic impact of the regulation on the claimant" tells us about the owner's finances, not about the owner's rights.
+Under the Penn Central ad hoc "balancing test," a court would presumably consider and weigh three factors.
+Not one of those factors goes to the principles of the matter, however. for example, but simply with whether the nowprohibited uses are otherwise legitimate.
+As Professor Richard Epstein, a leading authority on the law of property, has noted, no judge or scholar offers "any telling explanation of why this tantalizing notion of expectations is preferable to the words 'private property.'. . ."92 Similarly, the "economic impact of the regulation on the claimant" tells us about the owner's finances, not about the owner's rights.
 And the "character" of the interference test does not tell us whether the owner had overstepped his rights, for example, by having committed a nuisance, or whether the owner is made whole by benefiting from the imposition of the regulation on others.

 In a striking understatement, the dean of the Yale Law School recently observed that "the act of balancing remains obscure."
-Balancing tests are "likely to be particularly attractive to those who by virtue of their inexperience feel unable to articulate the bases of Under the PennCentral ad hoc

-"balancing test," a

-court would presumably consider

-and weigh three

-factors.
-Not one

-of those factors

-goes to the

-principles of the

-matter, however.

-their judgments, or who simply lack confidence in them and are therefore afraid to expose their own deliberations too nakedly."
-The Court's Penn Central formulation demonstrates his point.
+Balancing tests are "likely to be particularly attractive to those who by virtue of their inexperience feel unable to articulate the bases of their judgments, or who simply lack confidence in them and are therefore afraid to expose their own deliberations too nakedly."93 The Court's Penn Central formulation demonstrates his point.